djlabat/Boolean_Advanced_Game/README.md

 # Boolean_Advanced_Game
-This game is for practice boolean values and Truthy &amp;|&amp; Falsy
+This game is for practice boolean values and Truthy AND/OR Falsy